its-kios09/esm-financial-summaries-app/README.md

 # OpenMRS 3.x Financial Summaries ESM

-A frontend module for morgue, built on OpenMRS 3.x
+A frontend module for financial summaries, built on OpenMRS 3.x

 For more information, please refer to the
 [OpenMRS 3.x Frontend Documentation](https://o3-docs.openmrs.org/).